GenesisFR/DS1TroubleshootingGuide/README.md

 You may also have a few "ATLCOMHelper Exception" popups.
 You can safely ignore those and DSLOAMod will run.
 To get rid of them, either use the DSLOAMod shortcut in the toolkit installation directory or place DSLOAMod in \<path-to-game\> and run it from there.

-Note: setting "shadow_tex_size" higher than 256 will prevent shadows from working.
+Note: setting "shadow_tex_size" higher than 256 will prevent shadows from working and using the HD mod will make most of the world transparent.

 ## Make Siege Editor work on the Steam version